uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

 - **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1jlvu6d/is_this_a_correct_way_of_practicing/mkgqvdt/)** _2025-03-30 03:27:07 *(in reply to a comment not included)*:

     Because it's not like you have a choice.
 The hindrances never go into limbo.
 If you just practice something because you find it calming or enjoyable, not examining what the attitude behind it is, you will be under the thumb of one hindrance or the other.
 That means nothing of fundamental value will be developed and right understanding will not arise (since the hindrances are what block it).
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1jlvu6d/is_this_a_correct_way_of_practicing/mmbwcyo/)** _2025-04-10 03:22:03 *(in reply to a comment not included)*:

+    > whenever anyone experiences any kind of relief or otherwise productive feeling as a result of keeping the precepts and renouncing bad habits, they're told that's proof they're doing everything all wrong.

+    The feeling described here does not actually come from keeping the precepts and renouncing bad habits.
+Anyone could, without renouncing anything, go for a walk in a quiet forest and have a moment of peace and release from being extra "present."
+It's a contrived kind of joy still underlain by passion, which, sure, is less harmful than rabid sensual pleasure but is far from the actual joy of renunciation that the Buddha praised.
+It's still well within sensuality, clearly still relying on the five senses.

+    > How would anyone know they're on a productive trajectory

+    When joy arises *purely* because they have abandoned unwholesome states, whether they attend to their sensations or do anything else.
+Even when they try to become lustful or angry, those states simply cannot ignite as strongly as before, and *that's* pleasant.

+    That's very different from such states (seemingly) not arising because the pleasant sensations are keeping one occupied for the time being.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1jlvu6d/is_this_a_correct_way_of_practicing/mmdcclg/)** _2025-04-10 11:25:31 *(in reply to a comment not included)*:

+    When pleasure truly arises from renunciation and freedom from unwholesome states, you cannot fail to recognize its source because you've been consciously doing the right work.
+Once you succeed, it simply wouldn't occur to you to attribute it to anything else—unlike any other type of pleasure of an unbeneficial kind, which can arise spontaneously.

+    >But isn't that a characteristic of someone who experienced enlightenment?

+    It's a characteristic of someone who has lessened the five hindrances by unbroken persistence in not acting out of them (rather than merely finding an enjoyable spot within them by attending to pleasant experiences).
+It's not a permanent state though, and one can and will fall back eventually if one becomes heedless.

+    > What does a raw beginner have to go on to know they're on the path?

+    A beginner, i.e., someone without right view, [is strictly speaking never on the path](https://suttas.hillsidehermitage.org/?q=sn55.5#sn55.5:3.3).
+Their task is first and foremost to understand what the path is.
+But everyone inevitably starts with *some* understanding; the question is only whether it's right or wrong (i.e., leads to freedom from liability to suffering, or not).

+    One can know their view is getting closer to the right view when they are less moved by pleasure and pain purely because of their understanding, not on account of a practice or activity they engage in.

 ---